 During the campaign, Trump’s appearances in soft-core, pornographic Playboy videos have surfaced.
 In June 2016, Playboy founder Hugh Hefner even praised Republicans for voting for Trump during the primaries, suggesting that it highlighted a “sexual revolution in the Republican Party.”

-Trump’s treatment of women has been in the spotlight continuously through this election cycle and reached new heights with the release of a 2005 tape in which he recounted a failed sexual encounter with then-Access Hollywood anchor Nancy O’Dell while they were both married to other people.
+Trump’s treatment of women was in the spotlight continuously throughout the 2016 election cycle and reached new heights with the release of a 2005 tape in which he recounted a failed sexual encounter with then-Access Hollywood anchor Nancy O’Dell while they were both married to other people.